10 Types of Highly Sensitive People

 Thin Boundary Person

-Ernest Hartmann, MD, of Tufts University came up with his 'boundaries' concept in the 1980s while studying people who suffered from nightmares.
+Ernest Hartmann, MD, of Tufts University came up with his "boundaries" concept in the 1980s while studying people who suffered from nightmares.
 During his research, he was intrigued to discover there was a small percentage of people who were able to recall their dreams in rich and vivid detail, even when the dream was particularly sketchy.
-How interesting that the ability to recall dreams with clarity is an ability attirbuted to HSPs!
-Clearly, these 'thin boundary' people and HSPs are one and the same.
+How interesting that the ability to recall dreams with clarity is an ability attributed to HSPs!
+Clearly, these "thin boundary" people and HSPs are one and the same.
 Here is the irrefutable evidence.
 Hartmann also discovered these people:

 - Become overwhelmed and tired when bombarded with sensory and emotional input